machineware-gmbh/vcml/doc/properties.md

 ----
 ### Configuration using Custom Providers
-All custom property providers should inherit from `vcml::property_provider`.
+All custom property brokers should inherit from `vcml::broker`.
 Afterwards, two options exist for providing initialization values:

-* via the key value store: using the `add_key(string key, string val)` method new entries can be added to the key value store that will be assigned to properties automatically.
+* via the key value store: using the `define(string key, string val)` method new entries can be added to the key value store that will be assigned to properties automatically.

-* via overriding the method
+* via overriding the method `bool broker::lookup(const string key, string& val)`, which will be called for every property requesting an initialization value.
-`bool property_provider::lookup(string name, string& val)`, which will be called for every property requesting an initialization value.
 This method should return `true` when a suitable value has been found and `false` otherwise.

 ----
-Documentation updated December 2018
+Documentation updated December 2021